philippeitis/imgvid_utils/README.md

 )
 ```

-Stacking videos in an arbitrary fashion from many source videos:
+### Stacking videos in an arbitrary fashion from many source videos
 ```python
 from imgvid_utils import videostacker